🗃️Bibliography

 https://sciencebasedtargets.org/arrow-up-right

-TheScience based targets” are science-based targets and offer companies a clearly defined pathway to reduce GHG emissions in line with the goals of the Paris Agreement.
+TheScience based targets" are science-based targets and offer companies a clearly defined route to reduce GHG emissions in line with the objectives of the Paris Agreement.

 chevron-rightSNBChashtag